mattgemmell/Jekyll-Multipage/README.markdown

 As with every setting, you can override this on a per-post basis, and also set a site-wide default.

+You'll probably also want to ensure that your site's RSS feed includes the _entire_ content of the post – i.e. the content of the collated page – rather than just the content of the _root_ page, which is the default behaviour.
+This is easily accomplished: see the [Things to note](#things-to-note) section for details.

 ## Page numbers